manoelhortaribeiro/manoelhortaribeiro.github.io/_pages/teaching/spring2025_machine_behavior.md

 ---
 #### Mar 18
 - **Guest Lecture:** [Mor Naaman](https://mmoorr.github.io/www_personal/)
+	- **Title:** From Autocomplete to Auto-Everything: The Consequences of AI-Mediated Communication
+    - **Abstract:** Talk: From autocomplete and smart replies to video filters and deepfakes, we increasingly live in a world where communication between humans is augmented by artificial intelligence.
+AI often operates on behalf of a human communicator by recommending, suggesting, modifying, or generating messages to accomplish communication goals.
+We call this phenomenon AI-Mediated Communication (or AI-MC).
+While AI-MC has the potential of making human communication more efficient, it impacts other aspects of our communication in ways that are not yet well understood.
+Over the last six years, my collaborators and I have been documenting the impact of AI-MC on communication outcomes, language use, interpersonal trust, and more.
+The talk will outline experimental findings from this work.
+For example, the research shows that AI-MC involvement can impact the evaluation of others; change the extent to which we take ownership over our messages; and shift not only what we write, but even our expressed attitudes.
+AI-MC may also have a disparate effect on different demographic groups, for example in how different groups are evaluated and suspected of using AI.
+Overall, AI-MC raises significant practical and ethical concerns as it stands to reshape human communication, calling for new approaches to the development of these technologies.
 #### Mar 20
 - **Guest Lecture:** [Michael Bernstein](https://hci.stanford.edu/msb/)
+	- **Title:** Generative Agents: Interactive Simulacra of Human Behavior
+    - **Abstract:** Talk: Effective models of human attitudes and behavior can empower applications ranging from immersive environments to social policy simulation.
+However, traditional simulations have struggled to capture the complexity and contingency of human behavior.
+The argument is that modern artificial intelligence models allow for a re-examination of this limitation.
+The case is made through generative agents: computational software agents that simulate human behavior.
+By enabling generative agents to remember, reflect, and plan, an interactive sandbox town of twenty-five agents inspired by The Sims is populated.
+Then, by anchoring agents’ memories in qualitative interviews of over 1,000 Americans, it is described how generative agents are able to replicate participants’ responses on the General Social Survey 85% as accurately as participants replicate their own answers.
+Finally, it is explored how these human behavioral models can help design more effective online social spaces, understand the societal disagreement underlying modern AI models, and better embed societal values into algorithms.

 ### Week #8 — Project Clinic
 ---